-- Potassium sparing diuretic spironolactone (Aldactone)-use to decreased ascited and pleural enffusion.
+- Potassium-sparing diuretic spironolactone (Aldactone)-used to decrease ascites and pleural effusion.

 Cirrhosis Nursing Management

-- Maintain some periods of rest wtih legs elevated to mobilize edema and ascites.Alternate rest periods with ambulation.
+- Maintain some periods of rest with legs elevated to mobilize edema and ascites—alternate rest periods with ambulation.

-- To assess fluid retention, measure and record abdominal girth every shift.
-Weight the patient daily and document his weight.
+- To assess fluid retention, measure, and record abdominal girth every shift.
+Weigh the patient daily and document his weight.

-- Administer diuretics,potasium and protein or vitamin supplements as ordered.
+- Administer diuretics, potassium, and protein or vitamin supplements as ordered.
 Restrict sodium and fluid intake as ordered.

-- Observe and document for bleeding gums, ecchymoses, epistaxis, petechiae and degree of sclerae, skin jaundice.
+- Observe and document for bleeding gums, ecchymoses, epistaxis, petechiae and degree of sclerae, and skin jaundice.
 Remain with the patient during the hemorrhagic episodes.

-- Inspect stools for ammount, color and consistency.
+- Inspect stools for amount, color, and consistency.
 Test stools and vomitus for occult blood as ordered.

 - Observe closely for signs of behavioral or personality changes.
-Report increasing stupor, lethargy, hallucinations or neuromuscular dysfunction.
-Arouse the patient periodically to determine level of consciouness.
+Report increasing stupor, lethargy, hallucinations, or neuromuscular dysfunction.
+Arouse the patient periodically to determine the level of consciousness.
 Watch for asterixis, a sign of developing encephalopathy.